sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 Here is a step-by-step guide for how to install Docker and compile the firmware from scratch:

-### Install Docker Desktop

-* Head to [Docker](https://www.docker.com/) and create an account.
-A free "Personal" account will cover occasional compilations of the firmware
-* Download and install [Docker Desktop](https://docs.docker.com/get-started/get-docker/) - there are versions for Mac, Windows and Linux.
-You may need to restart to complete the installation.
-* Run the Desktop and sign in
-* On Windows, you may see an error saying "**WSL needs updating** Your version of Windows Subsystem for Linux (WSL) is too old".
-If you do:
-    * Open a command prompt
-	* Type `wsl --update` to update WSL.
-At the time of writing, this installs Windows Subsystem for Linux 2.6.1
-	* Restart the Docker Desktop
-* If you are using Docker for the first time, the "What is a container?" and "How do I run a container?" demos are useful
-    * On Windows, you may need to give Docker Desktop permission to access to your Network
-	* You can Stop the container and Delete it when you are done

 ### Clone, fork or download the RTK Everywhere Firmware repo

 To build the RTK Everywhere Firmware, you obviously need a copy of the source code.